chirimenmonster/wotmods/README.md

 ChangeLog
 ---------
 ### 0.9-dev
-+ disable at observer mode
++ disable at observer mode and postmortem mode
++ add message to Notification Center, its controllable with config file
++ fix bug: about reload config file

 ### 0.8.0
 + for WoT version 0.9.17.1